philippgille/hello-netcoreapp/README.md

 - Add Travis CI build file
 - Add versioning
+- Add building Chocolatey package in `build.sh` as well (which would make it working in the `build-with-docker.*` scripts as well)
 - Fix installing Chocolatey package via OneGet doesn't lead to the app being available on the PATH
     - See [this Chocolatey OneGet GitHub issue comment](https://github.com/chocolatey/chocolatey-oneget/issues/2#issuecomment-301299133)
 - Add building Chocolatey packages for other OSs than win10-x64 *if necessary*